DarrellRoberts/BookClubBrothers_Backend-API/README.md

 For the Backend I used Node.js on the Express.js framework.

 This also includes my own API which I built and host on MongoDB.

-I also deployed it on Render.
+I deployed this repo on Render.

 Cheers,